-The office of Capital Planning, Design & Construction (CPDC) is mandated to enforce building, life-safety, and accessibility codes for all campus construction projects (State University Administrative Manual 9232).
+Capital Planning, Design, and Construction (CPDC) is mandated to enforce building, life-safety, and accessibility codes for all campus construction projects (State University Administrative Manual 9232).
 All design and construction must be in compliance with the latest edition of the California Building Code (CBC).
 A Building Permit is required by the CBC whenever a building or structure is erected, constructed, enlarged, repaired, improved, removed, converted or demolished (CBC Section 106).

 B. What is the process?

 All projects must have drawings and specifications prepared by a California licensed architect or engineer.
 CPDC will select the architect on behalf of campus departments, and the cost will be paid from the project funds.